maroda/sounding.com/content/blog/2025/11-05-flowforincidents/index.md

 Over the past few decades, the spin has quickened.
 While the outer rim experiences the speed-up, the inner rim feels time magnified.
 Tech workers are here.
 The spokes are the same spokes, but they come much quicker, the steps are more narrow.
 As soon as one passes it seems like the next is already there.

-This is a model of a complex universe where resources are limited and change is constant.
+This is my model of a complex universe described by [David Woods](https://en.wikipedia.org/wiki/David_Woods_(safety_researcher)), where resources are limited and change is constant.
 A thing a lot of people say is how "the cloud" (*jazz hands*) and chained dependencies (*fist bump*) are what make modern software complex, the classic and impressive "Death Stars" of networked entities, but that's not it.

 The thing that makes modern software complex is human beings.
 This is what Susanne Kaiser's book [**Architecture for Flow**](https://architectureforflow.com) is all about, emphasizing the things that make us human that will help us navigate a quickening of the wheel.
 The canvas for building this system can be model-first (*you're starting a new company*), but the more common "strangler-fig" approach starts by knowing where we are.

 ## Make a Map

 Usually when things are ambiguous to me, I jump in and explore to understand how things around me operate.
-Learning Wardley Mapping techniques, I read a lot and followed the examples of others.
+Learning [**Wardley Mapping**](https://learnwardleymapping.com), I read a lot and followed the examples of others.
 I got to know the templates, canvases, and code to build them. *Spatial reckoning* fits me really well, and Mapping became a way for me to build roadmaps and handle ambiguous planning situations in a way that makes sense to my brain.

 So, I default to creating maps and diagrams.
 My favorite purpose for them is to have a picture of how SRE produces a value chain that is consumed by the upstream Users in software engineering.
 I have to be honest that I had _never_ seen anyone use Mapping like this, and sometimes I questioned myself if I was "doing it wrong".
 I would say I did the right thing wrong and iterated until I got the right thing built.

 That's phraseology lifted directly from a central theme in the book.
-Russel Ackoff liked to say that it's better to build the wrong thing right than to build the right thing wrong. **Architecting for Flow** describes how to start from that stance and navigate towards building the right thing right.
+[Russell Ackoff](https://en.wikipedia.org/wiki/Russell_L._Ackoff) liked to say that it's better to build the wrong thing right than to build the right thing wrong. **Architecting for Flow** describes how to start from that stance and navigate towards building the right thing right.

 This book is an exquisite fugue.
 Wardley Mapping, Domain Driven Design, and Team Topologies are leitmotivs introduced, unfolded, and explained.
 Real-world problems and users keep a narrative to the text, something for the mind to cling.
 Each successive entry is folded back onto the preceding to show where the overlap and dimensions cross paths.
-Concept Maps guide the reader through parts and pieces of how sub-systems expand, the interrelated melodies and harmonies, down to the pulse of team interactions in Context Maps.
+Concept Maps made from illustrated sticky notes guide the reader through parts and pieces of how sub-systems expand, out to the interrelated melodies and harmonies, down to the pulse of team interactions in Context Maps.

 ## Woven Together

-Instead of doing the book a huge disservice by attempting to cover each big topic, I am limiting my overview to a single one, which I've already mentioned: **Chapter 7**, *Visualizing Team Perspectives with Wardley Maps*.
+Instead of doing the book a huge disservice by attempting to cover each big topic, I am limiting my overview to one: **Chapter 7**, ***Visualizing Team Perspectives with Wardley Maps***.

 Because the book is so wonderfully illustrated with designs that appear hand-drawn and thrown up on a whiteboard with stickies (with color/shading described and patterns to distinguish types), I decided to share some of my own Mapping work as a point of discussion.

 When introducing each of the three leitmotivs in our fugue, Kaiser shows how to write the composed model.
 It becomes a picture of where we want to go, how we want to organize, and what's important to the core mission of the business.
 She illustrates plainly how **Wardley Maps**, **Domain Driven Design**, and **Team Topologies** have a *Doctrine* that matches in key areas.

-This application of systems thinking helps us build **Adaptive Networks**, where teams more easily adjust to change as those spokes are speeding up.
+This application of systems thinking is how we construct **Adaptive Networks**, where teams more easily adjust to change as those spokes are speeding up.
+That first kind of Mapping - the composed model - is the Map of where we're going, the notes on the page.

-My maps are a second kind, what Kaiser introduces in later Parts.
-Her context is that in order to design a transformation, we need to see where we are.
-Mine are like this, a snapshot of the current state, *WE ARE HERE*.
+Performing the piece is going to be a journey.
+As such, my Maps are a second kind, what Kaiser introduces in later Parts in order to design a transformation.
+To do that, we need to see where we are.
+They are a snapshot of the current state; *WE ARE HERE*.

 ## Observability Systems